 “A pack of Swarm caught me without a fire.
 I was on patrol, Gormund.
 Just one.
 A scout, I think.
 I put a rondel in its back, but it shambled off.
 It’s probably dead by now.”

-They know each other, you realize.
+They know each other, I realize.

 “I’ll send the others out to look for it.
 You did well, soldier.”